This is an unprecedented time for Cape Cod, Martha’s Vineyard, and Nantucket. The COVID-19 pandemic is a very steep challenge for all of us.

 Cape Cod Reopening Task Force

-The Cape Cod Reopening Task Force is a region-wide task force assembled in spring 2020 to develop strategies for reopening Cape Cod once it is safe to do so.
+The Cape Cod Reopening Task Force is a region-wide task force assembled to advocate on behalf of the region and project key public health and economic guidance.
 The Cape Cod Reopening Task Force is led by the Cape & Islands Legislative Delegation, the Cape Cod Chamber of Commerce, and Barnstable County, with participation from healthcare providers, municipal officials, first responders, community leaders, and other stakeholders.

-Our goal is to provide uniform messaging to Cape Cod residents and guests about the reopening process and to help residents and business owners prepare to reopen safely.
+Our goal is to provide uniform messaging to Cape Cod residents and guests about the reopening process and to help residents and business owners manage the pandemic safely.

 As the Baker-Polito administration sets the rules of the road, expect the task force to follow up with guidance and best practices to accompany their guidelines that are specifically tailored to our tourist-driven, seasonal economy.
 You can learn more about the task force and its work at (www.reopeningcapecod.org).